Skip to content

 Can I Serve Court Documents via Facebook?

-As discussed in our article entitled “What is ‘service of documents’ in civil litigation?”, serving certain court documents via email can be acceptable under the rules of court.
-You may then ask, can I serve court documents via social media such as Facebook, Twitter or Instagram.
+As previously discussed, you can serve certain court documents via email.
+This is acceptable as per the rules of the court.
+You may then ask, can I serve court documents via social media such as Facebook, Twitter or Instagram?
 As with so many good questions, the answer is – well, it depends.

 In 2013, the New South Wales Court of Appeal (‘NSWCA’) addressed whether service of court documents or information could be effected upon none other than Flo Rida.
 Flo had agreed to perform at the “Fat As Butter” music festival in Newcastle in 2011 but failed to show up.